nickorsk2017/demo-filter-react/README.md

 # Description
 This is demonstration the constructor of filter (How possible to do components with minimum coding).

 For filter using the "Shema design pattern", see Flter component.
-Alternative solution array of React components (JSX array)
+Alternative solution is array of React components (JSX array)

 For optimisation used React.memo